 Stablise The Fuel

-As well as draining water, stabilising the fuel is important.
+As well as draining water, stabilising the fuel is important (if you have a petrol power washer like a Wilks).
 After 30 days, fuel will start to go stale, which can lead to problems if you try to run the washer in this state.
 Adding a fuel stabiliser to the tank will prevent this.
 Once the stabiliser is added, turn the pump on to circulate the stabiliser all through the system.

 For electric washers, the fuel advice can be ignored and the preparation is much easier.
 Simply remove the water and detergent from your washer as described above.